|Tip: When you reset your sprinkler controller for the current season, also update AquaHawk alerts to help you reach your goals for wise water use.

-UC Davis Arboretum All-Stars - 100 tough, reliable plants that are easy to grow, don't need a lot of water, have few problems with pests or disease, and have outstanding qualities in the garden.
+UC Davis Arboretum All-Stars - Learn about 100 tough, reliable plants that are easy to grow, don't need a lot of water, have few problems with pests or disease, and have outstanding qualities in the garden.

 California Native Plant Society - Explore their plant directory, workshops and many other resources.

 PlantRight - Avoid using invasive plants in your yard.
 PlantRight has a list of the worst offenders in our area and better alternatives.
 They also explain the impact of invasive plants.